 Deliverables Task 1: Meeting agendas and notes Monthly invoices a.
 The Consultant will perform field surveys and provide associated office support to locate horizontal and vertical details for all the permanent features and topography of the Project site.
-It is recommended that the Consultant conduct topographic surveying with Trimble S6 Total Stations, using Trimble R8 GNSS receivers and a digital level to establish and propagate control.

 Task 2 - Topographic Survey and Right-of-Way Mapping